In Part 1 of this tutorial series, we explained how to use WordPress widgets and in Part 2, we explained how to configure text widgets.

 When you have finished configuring the Links Widget, click the Save button …

-(External links added to sidebar area)
+(Links added to sidebar navigation area)

-This is the end of part three of this series of tutorials.
+This is the end of part 3 of this tutorial series about how to use WordPress widgets.